vdemichev/DiaNN/README.md

 [LFQbench](https://www.nature.com/articles/nbt.3685)-type experiments, featuring two mixtures of different species digests, allow to assess the accuracy of quantification.
 So what makes sense is to require a quantification method to yield both reasonably good accuracy and reasonably good CV values.
 However there is currently no known way to determine which quantification method is the best, provided the methods considered are OK in terms of both accuracy and CVs.
 Of note, using the number of proteins detected as differentially abundant in LFQbench as a readout does not work well: most interfering signals come from the species injected in 1:1 ratio, and therefore "integrating interferences" in this case has little to no negative effect on the ability to detect differential abundance.

 **Q: What happens if I process data from some related strains of my favourite organism, using a canonical spectral library?**
 **A:** If you don't have the genomes of those related strains sequenced, what might happen is that a canonical peptide in the library will get matched to a spectrum originating from a mutated peptide.
 For example, it can happen that PEPTIDE is matched to a spectrum originating from P**N**PTIDE.
 Will this happen often?
 Probably not.
-However if you wish to void this, **Peptidoforms** scoring in DIA-NN is the solution.
+However if you wish to void this, **Proteoforms** scoring in DIA-NN is the solution.

 **Q: What if I don't know what kind of modifications might be there on my peptides and I want to make sure that the peptidoform is correctly identified?**
-**A:** **Peptidoforms** scoring in DIA-NN solves this.
+**A:** **Proteoforms** scoring in DIA-NN solves this.

 **Q: Can I install multiple versions of DIA-NN on the same PC?**
 **A:** Yes!
 And this is one of the advantages of DIA-NN.
 You can keep the old versions for however long you need them, to enable reproducible reprocessing of old experiments, while also having the latest cutting-edge DIA-NN installed.

 **Q: Are DIA-NN version numbers indicative of the performance?**
 **A:** No, they are just chronological.
-In fact, the performance improvement from 1.7.12 to 1.7.16, for example, is greater than from 1.6 to 1.7.12.

 **Q: I have a cool idea, can DIA-NN do [some magic]?**
-**A:** Maybe DIA-NN already supports it (there are some major capabilities that are implemented in DIA-NN but not yet reflected in this Documentation), maybe it is realistic to implement.
+**A:** Maybe DIA-NN already supports it (there are some major capabilities that are implemented in DIA-NN but not yet reflected in this guide), maybe it is realistic to implement.
 Please email!

 ### Support
 Please post any questions, feedback, comments or suggestions on the [GitHub Discussion board](https://github.com/vdemichev/DiaNN/discussions) (alternatively can create a GitHub issue) or email Vadim Demichev (email: my first name dot my last name at gmail dot com).
 General discussions on proteomics & mass specs are also welcome on the [GitHub Discussion board](https://github.com/vdemichev/DiaNN/discussions).
 Can also contact me via Twitter [@DemichevLab](https://twitter.com/DemichevLab) or LinkedIn.
 If a query is unanswered for several days, please post a reminder (and **keep posting until answered** :)).